LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/models-and-data/_index.md

 {{% notice blue Note "rocket" %}}
 The starter code for this video is found at the [add-id branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/add-id) repo.
 The final code presented in this video is found on the [create-data-layer branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/create-data-layer).
-As always, code along to the videos on your own `coding-events` project.
+As always, code along to the videos on your own `codingevents` project.
 {{% /notice %}}

 ### Create a Data Layer - Text